projecteru2/elb/README.md

 1. Domain API `/__erulb__/domain`

-Only support `GET` method, it will response a json which contains domain and it's rules.
+When `GET` this url, it will response a json which contains domain and it's rules.

 For example: